Lent for Kids

 So I thought, “Why not make a simple Advent-like practice for Lent for my family?”
 We looked online and couldn’t find much historical practice to draw from (other than Fastelavn, but that is more pre-Lent), so I thought I would just come up with something.

 So the following is what my family now does.
+Set-up can mostly all be done with things you probably already have around your house and yard.
 Feel free to adapt it for your own family!

 Lent + Easter Calendar Plan